lexedata/lexedata/docs/paper.md

 issues arising from LingPy's approach to load the entire dataset into memory and the need to convert between CLDF and LingPy.

+Lexedata is designed to facilitate adding comments to cognate sets and cognate judgements, through the annotation tools in the Excel format (which naturally extend to comment threads in Google Sheets for collaborative editing), as well as tracking the editing workflow through status columns with customizable messages.
+Last but not least, to ensure that the user retains a good sense of control and overview, Lexedata includes helpful warning messages that suggest potential solutions and next steps to the user, while it keeps the user informed about batch operations with intermediate info messages and summary reports.

 In summary, Lexedata addresses the need to curate and edit a lexical dataset in CLDF format without the ability to program, which is still a rare skill among comparative linguists.
-It allows this without sacrificing the power and familiarity of existing software such as GUI spreadsheed apps or Edictor, by making format conversions and bulk editing functionality accessible from simple terminal commands.
+It allows this without sacrificing the power and familiarity of existing software such as GUI spreadsheed apps or Edictor, by providing user-friendly access to format conversions and bulk editing functionality from simple terminal commands.

 # Research use
 The export to phylogenetic alignments, derived from BEASTling